SkynetLabs/content-record-scraper/README.md

 - fetch skapps
 - fetch new content
 - fetch interactions

+The cronjobs run every 15 minutes, however they are guarded by a mutex so if a cron is not finished after 15 minutes, it will not spin a new worker, instead it will wait until the next iteration.

 `Fetch skapps` one has only one job which is to update the user's skapp list.
 This list of skapp names is kept in a separate json file by the content record DAC.